#13 West-side Public Square: Albro Block-1872, High Block-c-1909

 Roger Ingraham, Attorney, (1992–1992)

-1. New owner of the building in 2016 and proprietors on 2nd and 3rd floors
+2. The new owner of the building, First Mason Financial are proprietors on 2nd and 3rd floors